david32145/react-access-level/README.md

 - extractInitialUser: `() => object | boolean | string | null`.

-This function extract the initial user state, default is `false`.
+This function extract the initial user state, default is `true`.

+- defaultUnauthorizedComponent: `React.ReactElement`.

+This is the default component for show if user not have access.

+An user can have roles even not is logged.

 ```js